theory/pgenv/README.md

 versions of PostgreSQL.
 Stores the configuration in Bash files, one for each version, as well as a default configuration.
 If pgenv cannot find a configuration variable in a version-specific configuration file, it will look in the default configuration.
-If it doesn't find it there, it tires to guess the appropriate values, or falls back on its own defaults.
+If it doesn't find it there, it tries to guess the appropriate values, or falls back on its own defaults.

 The `config` command accepts the following subcommands: